-Upper Mustang hiking is your golden ticket to explore the uniquely astounding thousands of years old monasteries, temples, deep dived caves, ethnic tribes and breathtaking beauties of the different landscapes hidden in the barren land.
-Dare and undertake an adventure as you stride across the world’s deepest gorge, the Kaligandaki region and onto the world’s highest region of which it bears an almost barren by trees landscape, with a steep rocky trail up and down hill, accommodated by stunning views of Mt.
-Nilgiri, Dhaulagiri, Annapurna and several other high mountain peaks!
+Upper Mustang hiking is your golden ticket to explore the uniquely astounding thousands of years old monasteries, temples, deep-dived caves, ethnic tribes and breathtaking beauties of the different landscapes hidden in the barren land.
+Dare and undertake an adventure as you stride across the world’s deepest gorge, the Kaligandaki region and onto the world’s highest region of which it bears an almost barren by trees landscape, with a steep rocky trail up and downhill, accommodated by stunning views of Mt.
+Nilgiri, Dhaulagiri, Annapurna, and several other high mountain peaks!

-The Upper Mustang region was restricted only to locals until October 1991, which is from where it got its name “The Last Forbidden Kingdom”.
-The denizens of Mustang regard themselves as “Lobas”, and in their own unique way, have their own King or tribe-leader, “Jigme Palbar Bista”.
+The Upper Mustang trekking tour was restricted only to locals until October 1991, which is from where it got its name The Last Forbidden Kingdom.
+The denizens of Mustang regard themselves as Lobas, and in their own unique way, have their own King or tribe-leader, Jigme Palbar Bista.
 However, when Nepal was declared as a republic country in 2007, the government of Nepal took back the official recognition of the Bista as the King of Mustang.
 Despite losing the tag of a King, the natives still give their utmost respect and consider him as their King or Tribe – leader.
 The people of Mustang have managed to collaborate with the government with strict control mechanisms to obtain a special permit from the Department of Immigration to protect their traditions and cultures from modern influences and to preserve their environment as well.

 Upper Mustang trek starts from Jomsom to Kagbeni, the entry point of the trek and follows the banks of Kaligandaki River upstream to get to Lo Manthang valley, the last destination of our Upper Mustang hiking holidays.